-Participants will be able to take advantage of Sheffield’s world class sporting facilities and venues and take part in adaptive sports including athletics, wheelchair basketball, powerlifting, swimming and sitting volleyball.
-The general public are encouraged to get involved and witness competitors displaying the ‘unconquered spirit’ that was showcased in Sydney last autumn.
+In late July, participants took part in competition all across Sheffield, using the world class sporting facilities and venues and took part in adaptive sports including athletics, wheelchair basketball, powerlifting, swimming and sitting volleyball.
+The general public were encouraged (and did so fantastically) to get involved and witnessed competitors displaying the ‘unconquered spirit’ that was showcased in Sydney last autumn.

-The event in Sheffield will also incorporate Team UK’s Trials for the next Invictus Games in The Hague, Netherlands in May 2020.
-Veterans and currently serving personnel who are wounded, injured or sick can register to compete at the games by contacting Help for Heroes on the link below.
+The event in Sheffield also incorporated Team UK’s Trials for the next Invictus Games in The Hague, Netherlands in May 2020 with veterans and currently serving personnel who are wounded, injured or sick competed at the games.

 A new 'HMS Sheffield' is announced